 The application proposes a residential urban extension into open countryside on the southern side of Harbury Lane.
-Outline planning permission is sought with all matters reserved except for access for up to 520 dwellings together with two new accesses onto Harbury Lane, land for Country Park, open space (including areas of formal and informal open space, allotments, structural landscaping and drainage works including surface water attenuation ponds as part of a Sustainable Drainage System), demolition of existing buildings, car parking and associated infrastructure.
+Outline planning permission is sought with all matters reserved except for access for up to 520 dwellings together with two new accesses onto Harbury Lane, land for Country Park, open space (including areas of formal and informal open space, allotments, structural landscaping with drainage works including surface water attenuation ponds as part of a Sustainable Drainage System), demolition of existing buildings, car parking and associated infrastructure.

-The main access proposed to the southern side of Harbury Lane opposite Cicero Approach overlaps the main spine road access that was accepted under Outline application W/14/0023 for Phase 1.
-This scheme proposes a secondary access point closer to the Harbury Lane/Tachbrook Road junction to improve how people move through the site.

-The application site measures approximately 39.53 hectares gross within the application red line boundary that includes the associated open space and Country Park.
+The main access proposed to the southern side of Harbury Lane opposite Cicero Approach overlaps the main spine road access that was accepted under Outline application W/14/0023 for Phase 1 to the north of this site.
+This scheme proposes a secondary access point closer to the Harbury Lane/Tachbrook Road junction to improve how people move through the wider site.
+The application site measures approximately 39.53 hectares gross within the application red line boundary, which includes the associated open space and Country Park.
 The gross residential development area measures some 14.97 hectares.
 With the number of dwellings proposed up to 520, the development will have a density of approximately 35 dwellings per hectare.

 The application is supported by extensive documentation.
-This includes an Environmental Statement and non-technical summary, a Planning Statement and Design & Access Statement and Transport Assessment (TA).
+This includes an Environmental Statement and non-technical summary, a Planning Statement and Design & Access Statement, a Sustainable Buildings Statement and Transport Assessment (TA).